‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 And I'm not really counting Rhys Witherspoon and fair because that was a little early for her, but he did catch the Rhys Witherspoon train pretty early.

-Your girl Amy Adams in the few in the fighter.
+Your girl Amy Adams in the fighter.
+My girl.

 Craig, it's impressive.